-There are only 5 ingredients in this spicy honey mustard chicken recipe.
+There are only 5 ingredients in this honey mustard chicken recipe.
 Make this easy chicken recipe in your slow cooker or Instant Pot.

 Updated 2019 with Instant Pot instructions

 I love spicy food and honey mustard is one of my favorite combos so it’s no surprise this chicken recipe was an instant favorite.
 Whenever I’m not feeling creative or just don’t want to put too much effort into a meal, this is my go-to.
 It’s easy and can be paired with pretty much any side dish you want.
 I like to serve it with rice (regular or cauliflower) and a nice simple salad.